Frontal protection system

 A frontal protection system (FPS) is a device fitted to the front end of a vehicle to protect both pedestrians and cyclists who are involved in the unfortunate event of a front-end collision with a vehicle.

 After public concerns about the safety of bull bars led to governmental pressure on SUV and 4x4 vehicle manufacturers, the Transport Research Laboratory developed a series of tests designed to ensure that minimum safety standards are met on vehicles fitted with them.
 This test has now become embodied within European Directive 2005/66/EC, coming into force in May 2007.

 Effectively outlawing traditional metal fabricated bull bars, the new legislation has led to the development of more pedestrian-friendly products.
 Various manufacturers have undertaken development using softer, energy absorbing materials.
-However the overhead of testing has prevented many designs from coming to market.
+However the overhead of testing has prevented a number of designs from coming to market.

 Operation

 An FPS attaches to the front of a vehicle like a bull bar, but is made of a technical composite of energy-absorbing materials.
 The composite technology offers an interim solution to vehicle designers, assisting them to meet EC Directive 2003/102/EC Phase 2.